Critical Website Definition Documents Every Business Needs

 Click image for Creative Brief sample

-The marketing strategy is based on the client’s business goals.
+The marketing strategy is based on the client’s specific business goals.
 There are general best-practices that should be observed for any website but beyond that, there is no “one-size-fits-all” solution.
 Marketing strategy should be customized to the specific client, and audience, and business goal(s).

 Click image for Marketing Strategy sample